lechnerc77/azd-compatibility-azure-function/README.md

 - One Azure Storage Account for the Azure Function *per se*.
 - One dedicated Storage Account for the Blob Storage used by the output binding.
 - The connection string for the Blob Storage is stored in an Azure Key Vault and referenced in the Function App's Application Settings.
-- In accordance to the samples Application Insights component should be deployed.
+- In accordance with the samples Application Insights component should be deployed.

 As a blueprint for the project layout, I took the azd sample ToDo sample application using [Static Web Apps](https://github.com/Azure-Samples/todo-nodejs-mongo-swa-func) as this is the one that is closest to our setup.
-So throughout the journey I either compared or copied snippets from this sample and adjusted them accordingly.
+So, throughout the journey I either compared or copied snippets from this sample and adjusted them accordingly.

 This is the way - let us see what we have to do in oder to make create an azd compatible project.